onlab/BalnoWorkflow/README.md

 BalnoWorkflow
 =============
-> **IMPORTANT**: This project is still in a alpha version.
+> **IMPORTANT**: This project is still in an alpha version.
 Don't use it in production until some tests are completed.

 BalnoWorkflow is a workflow engine built for **PHP 5.5+** based on some other Workflows and State Machines that does not have all features in the same lib.